Taiwan detects Chinese military activity near its territory - www.lokmattimes.com

 Taiwan detects Chinese military activity near its territory

-Taipei [Taiwan], April 28 : Taiwan's Ministry of National Defence (MND) has said that 29 sorties of People's Liberation Army (PLA) aircraft, 10 People's Liberation Army Navy (PLAN) vessels and four ship were detected operating near Taiwan until 6 am (local time) on Monday.
+Taipei [Taiwan], April 29 : Taiwan's Ministry of National Defence (MND) has said that 27 sorties of People's Liberation Army (PLA) aircraft, nine People's Liberation Army Navy (PLAN) vessels and one ship were detected operating near Taiwan until 6 am (local time) on Tuesday.

-According to Taiwan's MND, 16 out of 29 sorties crossed the median line of the Taiwan Strait and entered Taiwan's northern, central, southwestern and eastern Air Defence Identification Zone (ADIZ).
+According to Taiwan's MND, 27 sorties crossed the median line of the Taiwan Strait and entered Taiwan's northern and southwestern Air Defence Identification Zone (ADIZ).

 In response to Chinese activity, Taiwan's armed forces deployed aircraft, naval ships, and coastal missile systems to monitor the situation.

-29 PLA aircraft, 10 PLAN vessels and 4 official ships operating around Taiwan were detected up until 6 a.m.
+In a post on X, Taiwan's MND stated, "27 sorties of PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-16 out of 29 sorties crossed the median line and entered Taiwan’s northern, central, southwestern and eastern ADIZ.
-We have monitored the situation. pic.twitter.com/FBC0erBwgU— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) April 28, 2025

-In a post on X, Taiwan's MND stated, "29 PLA aircraft, 10 PLAN vessels and 4 official ships operating around Taiwan were detected up until 6 a.m.
-(UTC+8) today.
-16 out of 29 sorties crossed the median line and entered Taiwan's northern, central, southwestern and eastern ADIZ.
-We have monitored the situation."
+27 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
+We have monitored the situation and responded accordingly."

 This incident follows a recent pattern of escalated manoeuvres by China around Taiwan, sparking concerns over regional stability as Beijing continues to assert its claims over the island.
 Taiwan has been governed independently since 1949.
 However, China considers Taiwan part of its territory and insists on eventual reunification, by force if necessary.